graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/device_selection.rst

 device scope.

-The function ``ipu_compiler.compile()`` will cause all operations created by the python function passed into its first argument to be placed on the IPU system, and be compiled together into a single Poplar executable.
+The function ``ipu_compiler.compile()`` will cause all operations created by the Python function passed into its first argument to be placed on the IPU system, and be compiled together into a single Poplar executable.

 Supported types
 ~~~~~~~~~~~~~~~

-Poplar and the poplibs libraries support the following data types:
+Poplar and the Poplibs libraries support the following data types:

 .. code-block:: python